bio-raum/gabi/docs/installation.md

 --reference_base /path/to/references
 ```

 where `/path/to/references` could be something like `/data/pipelines/references` or whatever is most appropriate on your system.
-On a distributed compute environment, this directory needs to live on a shared file system.
+In a distributed compute environment, this directory needs to live on a shared file system.
 If you already use a site-specific [config](https://github.com/marchoeppner/nf-configs) file, the `--reference_base` option does not need to be set.

 If you do not have singularity on your system, you can also specify docker, podman or conda for software provisioning - see the [usage information](usage.md).

 Please note that the build process will create a pipeline-specific subfolder (`gabi`) that must not be given as part of the `--reference_base` argument.
 GABI is part of a collection of pipelines that use a shared reference directory and it will choose/create the appropriate subfolder automatically.

-Finally, depending on your internet connection, the installation process can take a little while - primarily because of the Kraken2 database (8GB).
+Finally, depending on your internet connection, the installation process can take a little while - some of the reference databases are "fairly" large (8-10GB).
 However, once installed you are all set and ready to go.

 ## Site-specific config file